pyworkflow/pyworkflow/README.md

 can be used allowing to leverage the full power of workflows without committing to any single execution environment. pyworkflow was initially written as an abstraction layer around Amazon SWF.
-However, different backends are included that.
-One could further imagine building a backend on a generic queueing system or any generic database.
+However, different backends provide alternative execution environments.
+One could imagine building a backend on any generic queueing system or database.

 ## Usage